 The study data can be sliced and diced different ways to yield even more provocative results.
 One finding is that younger patients responded better to this therapy.
 Not surprisingly, a bigger cord blood stem cell dose led to better outcome.
 An intriguing fact is that the improvements with cord blood were more dramatic when the donor was a closer match to the patient.
 That is a very important clue for competing studies, because it suggests that the trials in which children receive their own cord blood or bone marrow may show better results than this trial which used donated cord blood.

 The research community can also learn a lesson from this study, about the importance of pushing out results in a competitive field with major implications for vulnerable patients.
 The use of cord blood to treat cerebral palsy was pioneered by Dr. Joanne Kurtzberg's group at Duke Medical Center in the United States.
-According to a survey by Verter (in preparation for ISCT 2013), since 2005 more children have received cord blood therapy at Duke for acquired neurological disorders than at all other reporting hospitals combined.
+According to a survey by Verter (ISCT 2013), since 2005 more children have received cord blood therapy at Duke for acquired neurological disorders than at all other reporting hospitals combined.
 Yet, nothing has ever been published by the Duke group about the efficacy of cord blood for cerebral palsy.
 Now, Dr. MinYoung Kim's group in South Korea is the first to publish controlled data on the efficacy of cord blood for cerebral palsy.
 Quite frankly, this paper is a scientific coup and a stark demonstration of the global nature of research today.

 |10-Dec-2013||- NYtimes.com - Weighing Cord Blood Donation Against Private Banks|